sxlwrl/hospital-appointment-scheduler/README.md

 } </br>
 </br>

-* DELETE **Endpoint `/api/v1/auth/doctors/:id`**
+* DELETE **Endpoint `/api/v1/availabilities/:id`**

-  Deletes doctor with passed ID
+  Deletes availability with passed ID

-  * The server should return a status of 204 if the doctor was successfuly deleted
+  * The server should return a status of 204 if the availability was successfuly deleted
   * The server should return a status of 400 if any other errors occurred
   * The server should return a status of 401 if the patient is not logged in
-  * The server should return a status of 404 if the doctor doesn't exist
+  * The server should return a status of 404 if the availability doesn't exist
 </br>
 <table>
   <tr>